The Chart for China Liberal Education Holdings Limited (CLEU) Is Flashing Mixed Signals

 CLEU’s Market Performance

-CLEU stocks went down by -3.98% for the week, with a monthly jump of 5.18% and a quarterly performance of 6.34%.
-The volatility ratio for the week stands at 10.05% while the volatility levels for the past 30 days are set at 14.18% for China Liberal Education Holdings Limited.
-The simple moving average for the period of the last 20 days is -3.63% for CLEU stocks with a simple moving average of -19.89% for the last 200 days.
+CLEU stocks went down by -8.03% for the week, with a monthly drop of -12.56% and a quarterly performance of -3.92%.
+The volatility ratio for the week stands at 9.31% while the volatility levels for the past 30 days are set at 14.40% for China Liberal Education Holdings Limited.
+The simple moving average for the period of the last 20 days is -10.21% for CLEU stocks with a simple moving average of -25.92% for the last 200 days.

-Volatility was left at 14.18%, however, over the last 30 days, the volatility rate increased by 10.05%, as shares surge +2.12% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.28% lower at present.
+Volatility was left at 14.40%, however, over the last 30 days, the volatility rate increased by 9.31%, as shares sank -12.56% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.57% lower at present.

 Stock Fundamentals for CLEU